dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 ### https://developers.facebook.com/tools/debug/

 This tool is a must.
-Facebook created the protocol, facebook is the biggest social network that allows sharing in this mannor, and the tool is intuitive.
-Additionally Facebook Does heavy caching, show chaning the url with a timestamp is a way to bust it.
-Also I remember that with the tool you can invalidate the cache, yet I have not validated that in a while.
+Facebook created the protocol, Facebook is the biggest social network that allows sharing in this manner, and the tool is intuitive.
+Additionally, Facebook Does heavy caching, show changing the URL with a timestamp is a way to bust it.
+Also, I remember that with the tool you can invalidate the cache, yet I have not validated that in a while.

 ### https://cards-dev.twitter.com/validator